Lake Saginaw

-Lake Saginaw occupied the basin of Saginaw Bay.
+Lake Saginaw was a former lake that occupied the basin of Saginaw Bay in what is now the state of Michigan.
 There were two periods when it was an independent lake, not associated with a larger body of water in the Huron basin.
 The first Lake Saginaw was a contemporary of the last stages of Lake Maumee.
 When the ice border opened allowing these two lakes to become one, it entered the period of Lake Arkona.
 Then, the ice advanced, closing the link forming the second Lake Saginaw.
 This was during the time of Lake Whittlesey.
 When the ice margin retreated northward for the last time, it became the western bay of Lake Wayne and then of Lake Warren and Lake Lundy.
 During its periods as an independent lake, its outlet was west through Grand River channel.

 First Lake Saginaw

 Lake Saginaw began after the building of the Flint moraine and the creation of the Imlay channel (from Flint to Maple Rapids) from glacial runoff.
 When the ice sheet had retreated into the Saginaw basin, exposing land, water began to accumulate and the First Lake Saginaw was formed.